-- (g) Five-yard penalties will be 2 yards.
-Fifteen-yard penalties will be 6 yards.
-Unnecessary roughness, unsportsmanlike conduct will be 10 yards. - (h) Coaches, players and spectators persisting in unsportsmanlike conduct may face ejection and other sanctions. - Coaches, players and spectators ejected must meet with the League President and/or Sport Commissioner prior to being reinstated as a coach, player or spectator. - (j) All judgments by the official are final. - (k) No player is allowed to leave his feet.
+- Coaches, players and spectators ejected must meet with the League President and/or Sport Commissioner prior to being reinstated as a coach, player or spectator. - (j) All judgments by the official are final. - (k) No player is allowed to leave his feet.
 Exception If a player jumps over another player to avoid a collision, the call will be at the discretion of the referee. - (1) You must have at least 4 players on the line of scrimmage (this does include your center). - (m) Once the ball is set in play by the ref, no one (including the center) can pick the ball up from the spot of the ball until the ball is snapped.
 (2-yard penalty).

-Penalty Enforcement - A new first down will be given to the offense ONLY if the placement of the ball, AFTER the penalty is enforced, results in a first down.
+6.5.2 Penalty Enforcement - A new first down will be given to the offense ONLY if the placement of the ball, AFTER the penalty is enforced, results in a first down.
 For loss of down penalties, the ball will be placed at the new ball placement after penalty enforcement and the down will be advanced to the next down.
 Otherwise, the previous down will be repeated from the new ball placement after penalty enforcement.